 Most pet owners cherish the bond they share with an animal, but for those living in unstable financial situations or on the street, pets often play an especially significant role in providing stable companionship, a sense of responsibility and safety.
 While no official statistics on pet ownership in the homeless community have been published, the director of the National Coalition for the Homeless estimates that between 5 and 10 percent of the homeless population owns dogs or cats.

-Not only do homeless pet owners face the challenge of limited resources, they are also more likely to be cited for abuse and to find themselves at greater risk of having their animals taken away.
+In the doghouse Not only do homeless pet owners face the challenge of limited resources, they are also more likely to be cited for abuse and to find themselves at greater risk of having their animals taken away.
 Elaine Simons, director of PSKS, said sometimes when homeless youth leash their dogs outside before entering a building, people will complain the owner is mistreating the animal.
 “I see people that are housed tying their dogs up outside, so I think it’s really prejudiced when [the police] will target a homeless kid,” Simons said.

 PSKS regular Cody, 23, remembered when he and his coonhound-boxer mix, Sampson, slept outside in the rain last year.
 They were approached by officers investigating a report of abuse.
 “Apparently us both being stuck in the rain meant I was abusing my animal because he should have been inside,” Cody said.